edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     }

 If there is any issue with the user's query the response will have ``flagged`` property set to true.
-In that case we will throw an general moderation error, but you can also inspect the response more to find what categories are problematic and include more info in the error.
+In that case we will throw general moderation error, but you can also inspect the response more to find what categories are problematic and include more info in the error.